This salad happened because of a fantastic first visit to San Francisco.

 He looked at me and asked, “Can you make this at home?”
 I thought about it, the lettuce, peaches and walnuts would be easy enough to source.
 The Bronx grapes are local to the San Francisco area, so I would need to replace those.
 It was really about the vinaigrette.
 Could I replicate it?
 It was a creamy (but not too creamy) blue cheese dressing.
 I would play with this aspect of the salad.

 So back in Toronto, I got to work gathering the ingredients.
 Easy peasy, except for the grapes.
 I settled on Thompson grapes- they are also from California, are pretty sweet, and are the same colour as the grapes Jim would be expecting.
 The other grape I was thinking of using is the Muscat, also a super sweet candy of a grape, and the bestest colour of grape- that pale green/pinky colour is just grand.
 Or if you can source the more elusive and unique Finger Grapes, definitely try those!

 I watched as Jim put fork to salad.
 He grabbed another one.
-And another biteful.
+And another bite-ful.
 He looked up and smiled.
 Yep, it was just like the salad he fell in love with.
 Which in the end is what totally surprises me!
 Of course Jim loves vegetables and salads.
 But this is the first time he has ever made a point of requesting a replication of a salad at home.
 NOPA, you have a couple of fans!

 Enjoy this salad for as long as the peaches are still around.
 And then wait impatiently until next year! 😀

 - 1/3 cup walnut halves

 - 3 oz creamy blue cheese don't get too dry a cheese

 - 4 tbsp EV olive oil

 - 1 1/2 tbsp white wine vinegar

 - 2 tbsp kefir or buttermilk

-- 1 medium shallot, finely minced
+- 1 medium shallot finely minced

-- 1 teaspoon Dijon mustard
+- 1 tsp dijon mustard

-- Pinch of granulated sugar
+- pinch of sugar

-- Kosher salt and freshly ground black pepper to taste
+- 1/2 tsp each kosher salt and cracked black pepper to taste

 Toast the walnuts, either on the stove top in a skillet, or on a baking sheet in a 375F oven till just starting to brown and the fragrance is nice and nutty.
 Remove and set aside.

-- Trim, separate, rinse and dry the lettuce leaves.
+Trim, separate, rinse and dry the lettuce leaves.

-- Place on a platter.
+Place on a platter.
 Spread a bit of the vinaigrette over the lettuce leaves.

 Slice the peach into thinnish slices.
 Place the peach slices all over the lettuce.
 Do the same with the grapes and walnuts.

-- I say this serves two as a main meal.
+I say this serves two as a main meal.

-- It would easily serve 4-6 as a side salad.
+It would easily serve 4-6 as a side salad.

-- Obviously you can play with the amounts to make enough for your crowd!
+Obviously you can play with the amounts to make enough for your crowd!